belectus/bryanpumphrey/README.md

 only meet fashion but their intermingling should be as natural as a leaf blowing in a nice breeze

-Skills: Tools: Figma, Zeplin , Google Docs, Microsoft Office 365, Miro, Lookback
+##Skills and Exprience: Tools: Figma, Zeplin , Google Docs, Microsoft Office 365, Miro, Lookback

 - 🔭 I’m currently working on User Experience Design
 - 👯 I’m looking to collaborate on Design Projects